DonChong2000/TodayILearn/04. Career/Migration/Canada/Celpip Writing Prep/Email to HR, seek help for harassement.md

 I am writing to seek help for being harassed at work today.
 Harry John, the technician touched my sensitive part intentionally, I felt offended therefore seeking help from you.
 Harry John and I have no any relationship other than being co-workers, although he teaches me a lot in the project we are working on, and have a tight relationship in terms of work, we have no romantic relationship at all.

 During my morning shift at around 1:30pm, I was working on the workstation, and having some trouble with the blueprint.
-Harry comes from behind and embraced me, touches my chest using both of his hand.
+Harry comes from behind and embracing me, touches my chest using both of his hand.
 I was shocked and shout at him.

 Luckily another co-worker at the scene, Mr. Bob witnessed the whole instance and willing to testify for me.
 Also I believe the CCTC should have the whole instance recorded.
 I request a resolution on this matter, any means as soon as possible.